Tomas Bata University in Zlín

 Short Biography

-Beyond his Fulbright fellowship at UCLA, he has gained vital international experience from his research stays and collaboration with colleagues from the University of Glasgow, the German Institute of Adult Education (DIE), the University of Malaga, the University of Girona, Avignon University and the Arctic University of Trømso.
+Beyond his Fulbright fellowship at UCLA, he has gained vital international experience from his research stays and collaboration with colleagues from the University of Glasgow, the German Institute of Adult Education (DIE – Deutsche Institut fur Erwaschenenbildung), the Arctic University of Norway, Trømso and many others.

 Research Profile

-2. Theoretical and Methodological Innovations: Applying new theoretical and methodological approaches to Czech social science, especially education, including situational analysis, historical institutionalism, the political economy of education and self-determination theory (see e.g., Kalenda, 2016a, 2016b; Kalenda & Kočvarová, 2022b; Kalenda et al., 2023b);
+2/ Theoretical and methodological innovations: Applying new theoretical and methodological approaches to Czech social science, especially education, including situational analysis, historical institutionalism, political economy of education and self-determination theory;

-Associate Professor Jan Kalenda has published or co-published four books and more than 60 research articles, chapters and papers in conference proceedings.
-His research has been published in distinguished peer-reviewed journals, including: Adult Education Quarterly, Journal of Further and Higher Education, European Journal of Education, International Journal of Media & Cultural Politics, Studies in Continuing Education, Czech Sociological Journal, International Journal of Lifelong Education, Human Affairs, International Journal of Educational Psychology, Journal of Education and Work, Journal of Psychoeducational Assessment and many others.
+He has published or co-published four books and more than 60 research articles, chapters and papers in conference proceedings.
+His research has been published in distinguished peer-reviewed journals, including: Adult Education Quarterly, Journal of Further and Higher Education, European Journal of Education, Higher Education Quarterly, Studies in Continuing Education, International Journal of Lifelong Education, Journal of Education and Work, Journal of Psychoeducational Assessment and many others (for list of relevant research achievements for this call see below).

 Skills and Leadership

-Associate Professor Jan Kalenda possesses a broad range of methodological skills, which includes both qualitative (Kalenda, 2016a, 2016b; Kalenda & Vávrová, 2016; Karger et al., 2022) and advanced quantitative research methods (Kalenda, 2021, 2023; Kalenda et al. 2020, 2023a, 2023b).
-In terms of international comparative research, he has led multiple international projects involving data collection across four or more European countries.
-In 2018, the research je led colleczed data from respondents in Poland, Hungary, Slovakia, and the Czech Republic (Gavora et al., 2020).
-In 2020, another project je led collected data among adult learners from Poland, Serbia, Slovakia, the Czech Republic, and Sweden (Vaculíková et al., 2022).
-Subsequently, in 2022, he directed a survey that collected data about lifelong learning among respondents from the United Kingdom, Sweden, Germany, and the Czech Republic (Vaculíková et al., 2023a, 2023b under review; Karger et al., 2024, under review).
-Currently, together with Professor Richard Desjardins (UCLA) and Professor Ellen Boeren (University of Glasgow), he is preparing a new survey for 2024 with five involved countries (Italy, the United Kingdom, the Czech Republic, Germany, Sweden), which should change how we measure adult learning systems.
+Kalenda possesses a broad range of methodological skills, including qualitative and advanced quantitative research methods.
+In terms of large-scale survey design, he has led multiple international projects involving data collection across four or more European countries.
+In 2018, he was involved in a study collecting data from respondents in Poland, Hungary, Slovakia, and the Czech Republic.
+In 2020, he led a data collection initiative targeting adult learners in Poland, Serbia, Slovakia, the Czech Republic, and Sweden.
+This project included the development of a specialised web-based platform designed for the collection of behavioural data.
+Subsequently, in 2022, he directed a survey that collected data about lifelong learning among respondents from the United Kingdom, Sweden, Germany, and the Czech Republic.
+Currently, together with Professor Richard Desjardins (UCLA) and Professor Ellen Boeren (University of Glasgow), he is directing a survey about adult learning systems (SILAS 2024) in five involved countries (Italy, the United Kingdom, the Czech Republic, Germany, Sweden).

-Furthermore, he has contributed to over a dozen more minor research and development projects at the national level from the field of education, lifelong learning, sociology or higher education.
+Beyond that, he contributed to over a dozen more minor research and development projects at the national scale in the fields of education, lifelong learning, sociology, and higher education.

 Current Research